yavathol/React-Redux-Example/README.md

 In order to run application, first (after cloning the repository), type

+    npm install

+in your terminal or code editor and wait for the npm to complete.
+Once it's done, you can type following command:

     npm start

-in your terminal or code editor and wait for the npm to complete.
+and the app will start (served by default on port 3000).

 ## Credits